dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 });
 ```

-The template property can be defined as a function that is now injected with `$element` and `$attrs` locals.
+The template property can be defined as a function injected with `$element` and `$attrs` parameters.
 If the template property is a function then it needs to return a String representing the HTML to compile:

 ```js
 {